-My most recent public lecture was a talk I gave on “The Economics of Fairness” .
-This was delivered as part of the University of Auckland’s Spring Week on Campus in November 2019.
+In November 2019, I gave a talk on “The Economics of Fairness” as part of the University of Auckland’s Spring Week on Campus.
 I also gave a version of this talk to the Annual Meeting of the New Zealand Commerce and Economics Teachers Association in September 2019.

-I write extensively for the media about many issues including my own own research findings.
-In fact, I prefer to write things up on my own rather than talk to the press to make sure that what gets written up is accurate.
+I write extensively for the media on the basis of my own research findings.
+In fact, I prefer to write things up on my own rather than put out press releases in order to ensure greater accuracy in what gets written up.
 Much of this is available on the page on “Popular Writings”.
-However, other than my own pieces, my research and related comments appear in the media frequently.
-These are too numerous to list all of them.
+Nevertheless, a lot of my work does make its way to the popular media frequently.
+These are too numerous to keep track of and list.
 Here is a selection of some of these.

 - In July 2020, I appeared on Newstalk ZB and TVNZ Seven Sharp.
 Here is a clip from the Seven Sharp appearance. https://www.facebook.com/sevensharp/videos/auckland-university-professor-wants-self-isolation-for-returning-kiwis-rather-th/2680172798924408/.